pyecharts/pyecharts/docs/en-us/charts_base.md

     * category：Index of category which the data item belongs to.
     * symbol：Symbol of node of this category.Includes 'circle', 'rect', 'roundRect', 'triangle', 'diamond', 'pin', 'arrow'
     * symbolSize：symbol size

 * links -> dict
     Relational data between nodes
     * source：name of source node on edge      # required！！
     * target：name of target node on edge      # required！！
     * vaule：value of edge,It can be used in the force layout to map to the length of the edge

 * categories -> list
     Name of category, which is used to correspond with legend and the content of tooltip.

 * is_focusnode -> bool
     defalut -> True
     Whether to focus/highlight the hover node and it's adjacencies.

 * is_roam -> bool/str
     default -> True
     Whether to enable mouse zooming and translating.
     If either zooming or translating is wanted,it can be set to 'scale' or 'move'.
 Otherwise, set it to be true to enable both.

 * is_rotatelabel -> bool
     default -> False
     Whether to rotate the label automatically.

-* layout -> str
+* graph_layout -> str
     Graph layout.
     default -> 'force'
     * none：No any layout, use x, y provided in node as the position of node.
     * circular：Adopt circular layout, see the example Les Miserables.
     * force：Adopt force-directed layout, see the example Force,the detail about configrations of layout are in graph.force

-* edge_length -> int
+* graph_edge_length -> int
     default -> 50
     The distance between 2 nodes on edge.
-This distance is also affected by repulsion.
+This distance is also affected by `repulsion`.
-    It can be an array to represent the range of edge length.In this case edge with larger value will be shorter, which means two nodes are closer.
+    It can be an array to represent the range of edge length.
+In this case, edge with larger value will be shorter, which means two nodes are closer.
 And edge with smaller value will be longer.

-* gravity -> int/float
+* graph_gravity -> int/float
     default -> 0.2
     The gravity factor enforcing nodes approach to the center.The nodes will be closer to the center as the value becomes larger.

-* repulsion -> int
+* graph_repulsion -> int
     default -> 50
     The repulsion factor between nodes.
 The repulsion will be stronger and the distance between 2 nodes becomes further as this value becomes larger.
     It can be an array to represent the range of repulsion.
-    In this case larger value have larger repulsion and smaller value will have smaller repulsion.
+    In this case, larger value have larger repulsion and smaller value will have smaller repulsion.

+* graph_edge_symbol -> str/list
+    The symbol type at both ends of the edge.
+It can be an array specifying the two ends, or a single unified designation.
+Symbols are not displayed by default, and common option can be set to arrows, as follows: edgeSymbol: ['circle', 'arrow']

+* graph_edge_symbolsize -> int/list
+    The size of the symbol at both ends of the edge.
+It can be an array to specify the two ends, or a single unified designation.
 ```python
 from pyecharts import Graph